 While we didn’t do any off-site excursions, we did enjoy the heck out of some on-site classes offered by the resort.
 They have a full daily line-up of activities and while some are complimentary, the barista, ceviche, and mixology classes we enjoyed do come with a very reasonable fee.
 The popular classes do tend to fill up, so sign-up as soon as you know your schedule.

-The $15 per person barista class was led by the charismatic and very knowledgable Luis Carlos who loves coffee as much as he seems to enjoy teaching others about it.
-We learned so many very cool ways to make coffee, the benefits of the different methods, and of course we did an extensive tasting of each way of enjoying some Costa Rican beans.
+The $15 per person barista class was led by the charismatic and very knowledgeable Luis Carlos who loves coffee as much as he seems to enjoy teaching others about it.
+We learned so many very cool ways to make coffee, the benefits of the different methods, and of course, we did an extensive tasting of each way of enjoying some Costa Rican beans.